furkandlkdr/university-absent-tracker/README.md

         # NUXT_PUBLIC_FIREBASE_MEASUREMENT_ID=G-...
 (Optional)
         ```
     * **Important:** Ensure your `.env` file is listed in your `.gitignore` file to prevent accidentally committing sensitive keys.
+    * **Note:** For Vercel deployments, you'll need to add these environment variables in your project settings.

 5.  **Run the development server:**
     ```bash